 A house appears at this location by 1877, occupied by Charles Huntington who built the first dam and saw mill, and the house likely dates to c.
 1870, shortly after the dam was constructed in 1865 (see Figures 7 and 8).
-The house at 273 West Corinth Road is a 2 1⁄2 story wood frame, gable roof building with its eaves side facing West Corinth Road.
+The house at 273 West Corinth Road is a 21⁄2 story wood frame, gable roof building with its eaves side facing West Corinth Road.
 The house has a metal roof, some type of composite siding, and a shed roof porch with modern posts is built on its east side.
 No period architectural details are present on the house, and fenestration appears to be altered; the building likely originally had an eaves front entrance.
-A one or 1 1⁄2 story gable roof ell runs from the back (north side) of the house, and a large gable roof barn is attached to the east side of the ell.
+A one or 11⁄2 story gable roof ell runs from the back (north side) of the house, and a large gable roof barn is attached to the east side of the ell.
 Ground level barn entry doors have been replaced by overhead garage door openings; hayloft type doors remain in the upper story.
-The Jail Branch runs very close to the east elevation of the barn.
+The Jail Branch runs along the east side of the barn.